holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/04_primm/primm_recursion_worksheet.md

 ### Modify

 1. Add code so that the resulting shape is a closed circle/figure.
-Run the code and then draw the result:
+Run the code and then sketch the result:
     ```

     ```
 2. Alter the code so there only right angle turns.
-Run the code and then draw the result:
+Run the code and then sketch the result:
     ```